adphuong/Jobportunity/README.md

 Jobportunity is a web application that helps you organize your job search - Manage your job search all in one place and keep track of all your job applications and progress.

-I wanted to build this tool not only to manage my internshiop search more easily, but to gain some experience working with the MERN stack as well.
+I wanted to build this tool not only to manage my internship search more easily, but to gain some experience working with the MERN stack as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>